spamathur/SocialMedia/README.md

 Wrote interfaces and comments.

-Phase 2 submitted in Vocareum workspace by : `Abhinav Padmanabhuni`
+Phase 2 submitted on Vocareum workspace by : `Abhinav Padmanabhuni`

 Phase 2 Distribution: